VuThach3001/IELTS/markdown_ver/VOCAB/VERB.md

 **39. Compartmentalize** /kɑːm.ˌpɑːrtˈmen.t̬əl.aɪz/ (v): to separate something into parts and not allow those parts to mix together
 - His life was carefully compartmentalized, with his work in one city and his social life in another

+**40. Peer** /pɪr/ (v): to look carefully or with difficulty
+- **peer through** When no one answered the door, she peered through the window to see if anyone was there.
+- The driver was peering into the distance trying to read the road sign.

+**41. Weave** /wiːv/ (v) [MAKE]: to make cloth by repeatedly crossing a single thread through two sets of long threads on a loom (= special frame)
+- **be woven into** This type of wool is woven into fabric which will make jackets.

+**to twist long objects together, or to make something by doing this**
+- **weave something together** We were shown how to roughly weave ferns and grass together to make a temporary shelter.
+- **weave something from/out of something** It takes great skill to weave a basket from/out of rushes.

+**to form something from several different things or to combine several different things, in a complicated or skilled way**
+- be woven from The biography is woven from the many accounts which exist of things she did.

+**41. Weave** /wiːv/ (v) [MOVE QUICKLY]: to go or make a path by moving quickly and changing direction often, especially to avoid hitting things
+- **weave through/between/in and out of** The boy weaved through/between/in and out of stationary traffic on a bicycle.

+**42. Polarize** /ˈpoʊ.lə.raɪz/ (v) [DIVIDE]: to cause something, especially something that contains different people or opinions, to divide into two completely opposing groups
+- The issue has polarized the nation.
+- Two developments have polarized the debate.

+**43. Polarize** /ˈpoʊ.lə.raɪz/ (v) [LIGHT]: to make light waves move in one direction only, or mainly in one direction
+- To polarize the light there is a screen directly in front of the projector.
+- A polarizing filter is a filter which transmits only light polarized in a specific dimension.

+**to treat glass with a substance that reduces the amount of reflected light**
+- Car manufacturers do not polarize the glass in windscreens for safety reasons.

+**44. Season** /ˈsiː.zən/ (v) [FLAVOUR]: to improve the flavour of savoury food by adding salt, herbs, or spices when cooking or preparing it:
+- Drain the rice, stir in the salmon and season to taste (= so that it has the taste you like).

+**to make wood hard by drying it gradually, in order to make it ready for use**

+**to put oil or fat onto a pan and then bake it in order to create a good surface for cooking and to prevent rust**
+- Cast iron pans need to be seasoned before the first use.